Jill-Jênn Vie

 See all publications / My Scholar page

 Agrawal, Anav, and Jill-Jênn Vie.
 2025.
 AlgoAce: Retrieval-Augmented Generation for Assistance in Competitive Programming.”
-In Proceedings of 9th Educational Data Mining in Computer Science Education Workshop (CSEDM 2025).
-Palermo, Italy. https://hal.science/hal-05089333.
+Proceedings of 9th Educational Data Mining in Computer Science Education Workshop (CSEDM 2025) (Palermo, Italy), July. https://hal.science/hal-05089333.

-Choffin, Benoı̂t, Fabrice Popineau, Yolaine Bourda, and Jill-Jênn Vie.
+Choffin, Benoît, Fabrice Popineau, Yolaine Bourda, and Jill-Jênn Vie.
 2019.
 DAS3H: Modeling Student Learning and Forgetting for Optimally Scheduling Distributed Practice of Skills.”
-In Proceedings of the Twelfth International Conference on Educational Data Mining (EDM 2019), 29–38. https://arxiv.org/abs/1905.06873.
+Proceedings of the Twelfth International Conference on Educational Data Mining (EDM 2019), 29–38. https://arxiv.org/abs/1905.06873.

 Ibrahim, Carole, Hiba Bederina, Daniel Cuesta, Laurent Montier, Cyrille Delabre, and Jill-Jênn Vie.
 2025.
 Diversified recommendations of cultural activities with personalized determinantal point processes.”
-In Proceedings of RecSoGood workshop at RecSys 2025, in press.
-Prague, Czech Republic.
+Proceedings of RecSoGood workshop at RecSys 2025 (Prague, Czech Republic), September, in press.